-adjusting the Stage of the CTF, as may be necessary, if any of the changes noted in clauses 10.4.2 and 10.4.3 occur.
+adjusting the Stage of the CTF, as may be necessary, if any of the changes noted in clauses 10.3.2 and 10.3.3 occur.

 For Stage 4, the NCB shall appoint a technical assessor to the IECEE Peer Assessment Team.
+This NCB appointed technical assessor may act as NCB representative.

 Responsibilities of the CBTL (where involved)